 Squeeze of lemon

-Saute the garlic for a few minutes until lightly browned and fragrant.
+Sauté the garlic until lightly browned and fragrant.

 Add the kale, a small splash of white wine and the salt and pepper and stir.
 Lower the heat to medium low, cover and cook for another 10 minutes.